kosiew/python-scripts/ictriage02.md

 ---

-✨ **End Goal:** Produce a clear roadmap for maintainers/contributors to either resolve or reclassify the issue efficiently, without ambiguity.
+✨ **End Goal:** Produce a clear roadmap of **tasks** for maintainers/contributors to either resolve or reclassify the issue efficiently, without ambiguity.